Cathal Brady – Inspiring Sports Therapy Students to a Fulfilling Career

 Sports

-Cathal Brady is currently a Sports Therapy lecturer at Portobello Institute.
+Cathal Brady is a Sports Therapy lecturer at Portobello Institute.

-Ten years ago, he was a student on the BSc (Hons) Sports Therapy degree himself.
+Over a decade ago, he was a student on our BSc (Hons) Sports Therapy degree himself.
 He graduated, opened his own clinic, began working with different teams and ultimately wound up coming back to the course he had studied to guide the next generation of sports therapy professionals.

-Current Sports Therapy students learn how treat different injuries from someone who has been in their position and knows what to do.
+Portobello Institute sports therapy students have the opportunity to learn how to treat different injuries from Cathal, someone who has been in their position and knows what to do.
 His student feedback is consistently excellent as Cathal makes the effort to engage his students away from the classroom.

 He upholds the ethos of Portobello going the extra mile for its students having experienced that same ethos from the other side.
-Portobello Institute was founded on making education accessible for all students.
+Portobello Institute was founded to make education accessible for all students.
 That means being as flexible as possible with our scheduling while engaging students individually rather than just as a collective.

 Our lecturers are carefully chosen based on their expertise but also their attitude towards educating students.

-Sports Therapy is one of our most popular courses.
-Cathal has been central to building out the quality of graduates that the degree course has offered since he became a lecturer.
+Cathal has been central to building up the quality of graduates that the sports therapy degree has offered since he became a lecturer.
 He benefited from his own experience in education but also as an active practitioner in the industry.

 He graduated in 2012 before setting up the Dunboyne Sports Injury Clinic.

-Completing Portobello’s Sports Therapy degree allowed Cathal to give individual treatment from his clinic to patients who found him.
+Completing Portobello’s sports therapy degree allowed Cathal to give individual treatment from his clinic to patients.
 He treats injured civilians, athletes of different levels and those managing chronic pain/recovering from procedures.

-His Sports Therapy degree also set him up to support athletes as part of larger teams.
-He has a very impressive client base that spans across different sports, including rugby and GAA.
+His sports therapy degree also set him up to support athletes as part of larger teams.
+He has an impressive client base that spans across different sports, including rugby and GAA.
 He has worked with the UCD and Maynooth college teams, as well as Kilmacud Crokes and Dunboyne GAA teams.

 Kilmacud Crokes and Dunboyne won the championship and league titles during the 2018 season when Cathal worked with them.